freeCodeCamp/guide/src/pages/python/share-file-using-python-simple-http-server/index.md

 ---
-title: Share File Using Python Simlehtttp Server
+title: Share File Using Python SimpleHTTPserver
 ---
 ## The steps need to follow for sending the file.